Anasskhalfat/MIPS_PROCESSOR/README.md

 - 30-40: adding forwardi unit, hazard unit and starting branch prediction logic

 ## Difficulties Encountered:

-- Data Memory: defined as a synchronous RAM, and cannot read in the same cycle and cannot read what we write.
-Soluction: Add Reset signal so it can be syntheiszed as registers (not optimal solution for a memory).
+1. **Data Memory**: The data memory component was defined as a synchronous RAM, presenting limitations in manipulating it and getting the read data after writing it to the memory.
+To address this, we introduced a Reset signal, enabling its synthesis as registers.
+While this solution may not be the most optimal for memory management, it allowed us to progress.

-- Forwarding Unit: not forwarding correctly in case of a sw instruction with dependance between the last and the next instructions.
-Solution: Add another condition when the RD is the same in the EX/MEM and MEM/WB stages but regwrite is 0 in EX/MEM and 1 in MEM/WB.
+2. **Forwarding Unit**: A specific challenge arose when handling sw instructions with dependencies between the last and the next instructions.
+We observed incorrect forwarding behavior in such cases.
+To rectify this, we introduced an additional condition that checks if the destination register (RD) is the same in the EX/MEM and MEM/WB stages, but with different regwrite values (0 in EX/MEM and 1 in MEM/WB).

-- Register File: can't read and write at the same time.
-Can pose problems in case of reading the same regiseter we are writing into.
-Solution: Change the desing from Register into latches by changing the clock condition from rising_edge(Clock) to (Clock = '0').
+3. **Register File**: The Register File faced a constraint where it couldn't read and write simultaneously.
+To overcome this challenge, we adapted the design from registers to latches by modifying the clock condition from `rising_edge(Clock)` to `(Clock = '0')`.